fMeow/maybe-async-rs/README.md

 ## What's Under the Hook

 `maybe-async` compiles your code in different way with the `is_sync` feature gate.
-It removes all `await` and `async` keywords in your code under `maybe_async` macro and conditionally compiles codes under `async_impl` and `sync_impl`.
+It remove all `await` and `async` keywords in your code under `maybe_async` macro and conditionally compiles codes under `async_impl` and `sync_impl`.